mandaris/lab-play/README.md

 # Play-Lab
-Theme based off of ideas from Labarum
+Theme based off of ideas from Labarum.